IBMDeveloperUK/Minishift101/workshop/Lab3/README.md

 # Lab 3: Managing your OpenShift applications

-You have learnt how to create an OpenShift application in the [previous lab (Lab 2)](../Lab2/README.md) but how do you then manage it once it has been created?
+After creating an OpenShift application as instructed in the [previous lab (Lab 2)](../Lab2/README.md), the next step is ensuring it is up and running and finding out how to access it.

 ## 1. Monitoring builds